 The erupting skin fiber condition reemerged in 2002.
 This time, it was associated with the sensation of crawling skin.
 Because of the similarities to the earlier emergence, it was called Morgellons disease.
 But, because it occurred with the skin crawling sensation and the cause was unknown, many doctors and researchers called it delusional parasitosis.

 Probably due to self-diagnosis after searching the internet, the number of cases increased significantly in 2006, especially in California.
 This initiated a large CDC study.
 The results of the study were released in 2012 and showed that no underlying cause, including infection or bug infestation, was found.
 This reinforced the belief in some doctors that MD was actually delusional parasitosis.

-Since 2013, research from MJ Middelveen and colleagues suggests an association between MD and the tick-borne bacteria, Borrelia burgdorferi.
+Since 2013, research from microbiologist Marianne J. Middelveen and colleagues suggests an association between MD and the tick-borne bacteria, Borrelia burgdorferi.
 If such an association exists, this would support the theory that MD is an infectious disease.

 The appropriate medical treatment for MD is not yet clear, but there are two main treatment approaches based on what your doctor thinks is causing the problem.

 Doctors who think MD is caused by an infection may treat you with several antibiotics for a long time.
 This may kill the bacteria and heal the skin sores.
 If you have anxiety, stress, or other mental health problems, or if you develop them from coping with the MD, you may also be treated with psychiatric medications or psychotherapy.

 If your doctor thinks your condition is caused by a mental health problem, you may be treated with psychiatric medications or psychotherapy alone.